NVIDIA/modulus/examples/weather/unified_recipe/README.md

 ## Configs

-The `conf` directory contains the configuration files for the model, data, training, etc...
-The configs are given in YAML format and use the `omegaconf` library to manage them.
+The `conf` directory contains the configuration files for the model, data, training, etc. The configs are given in YAML format and use the `omegaconf` library to manage them.
 Several example configs are given for generating different datasets, models, and training procedures.
-For example, AFNO and Graphcast are given with corresponding training procedure and datasets configs.
+For example, AFNO and GraphCast are given with corresponding training procedure and datasets configs.
 The default configs are set to only download and train a tiny dataset and can be run on an 8GB GPU.
 To train larger models please adjust `conf/config.yaml` according to the comments.